Leeds-Beckett-Engineering/lessons_elec/src_pandoc/Ref/REF_7.md

 []{#FORTRAN, computer language} []{#BASIC, computer language} []{#PASCAL, computer language} []{#Netlist, SPICE}

-SPICE source files are commonly referred to as \"netlists,\" although they are sometimes known as \"decks\" with each line in the file being called a \"card.\" Cute, don\'t you think?
+SPICE source files are commonly referred to as \"netlists,\" although they are sometimes known as \"decks\" with each line in the file being called a \"card.\" Cute, don't you think?
 Netlists are created by a person like yourself typing instructions line-by-line using a word processor or text editor.
 Text editors are much preferred over word processors for any type of computer programming, as they produce pure ASCII text with no special embedded codes for text highlighting (like _italic_ or **boldface** fonts), which are uninterpretable by interpreter and compiler software.

 As in general programming, the source file you create for SPICE must follow certain conventions of programming.
 It is a computer language in itself, albeit a simple one.
 Having programmed in BASIC and C/C++, and having some experience reading PASCAL and FORTRAN programs, it is my opinion that the language of SPICE is much simpler than any of these.
 It is about the same complexity as a markup language such as HTML, perhaps less so.

 There is a cycle of steps to be followed in using SPICE to analyze a circuit.
 The cycle starts when you first invoke the text editing program and make your first draft of the netlist.
 The next step is to run SPICE on that new netlist and see what the results are.
 If you are a novice user of SPICE, your first attempts at creating a good netlist will be fraught with small errors of syntax.
-Don\'t worry \-- as every computer programmer knows, proficiency comes with lots of practice.
+Don't worry --- as every computer programmer knows, proficiency comes with lots of practice.
 If your trial run produces error messages or results that are obviously incorrect, you need to re-invoke the text editing program and modify the netlist.
 After modifying the netlist, you need to run SPICE again and check the results.
 The sequence, then, looks something like this:

 - Compose a new netlist with a text editing program.
 Save that netlist to a file with a name of your choice.
 - Run SPICE on that netlist and observe the results.
 - If the results contain errors, start up the text editing program again and modify the netlist.
 - Run SPICE again and observe the new results.
 - If there are still errors in the output of SPICE, re-edit the netlist again with the text editing program.
 Repeat this cycle of edit/run as many times as necessary until you are getting the desired results.
-- Once you\'ve \"debugged\" your netlist and are getting good results, run SPICE again, only this time redirecting the output to a new file instead of just observing it on the computer screen.
+- Once you've \"debugged\" your netlist and are getting good results, run SPICE again, only this time redirecting the output to a new file instead of just observing it on the computer screen.
 - Start up a text editing program _or_ a word processor program and open the SPICE output file you just created.
 Modify that file to suit your formatting needs and either save those changes to disk and/or print them out on paper.

 To \"run\" a SPICE \"program,\" you need to type in a command at a terminal prompt interface, such as that found in MS-DOS, UNIX, or the MS-Windows DOS prompt option: